EmmanuelCollegeStudentUnion/ecsu-web/content/info/internationals.md

 Only in exam term did things get hectic and a bit bizarre.
 However, I really think the college did a great job at reducing the pressure and lowering stress levels.
 Restless weeks were offset by bouncy castles, puppies and cakes and we were rewarded for the stressful ordeal of exams with the may ball which was quite unlike anything I had attended before.

-The only hiccup I had as an international student was the great confusion/outrage met by terms like pants, chips and awesome, but Iâ€™d say they were minor issues with regards to an overall great year.
+The only hiccup I had as an international student was the great confusion/outrage met by terms like pants, chips and awesome, but I’d say they were minor issues with regards to an overall great year.

 ### Elsa Maishman - MML - Ireland

-There's a really lovely atmosphere at Emma, and international students are made to feel as welcome as any others â€“ whether you're from the other side of the world, or a demi-international like me.
+There's a really lovely atmosphere at Emma, and international students are made to feel as welcome as any others – whether you're from the other side of the world, or a demi-international like me.

 As a Brit who grew up in Ireland, I was never really sure whether or not I counted as an international student.
 Either way, however, from my college parents who greeted me on arrival; to the new friends who explained all unfamiliar slang; to my Director of Studies who never fails to acknowledge that I came from a different, broader education than my supervision partners, College has welcomed me with open arms regardless of the difference in my background.

-For me the best thing about Emma's attitude to international students is the amount of storage space we get, and how easy it is to store huge amounts of stuff during the vacation â€“ something that can be much more difficult at other colleges.
+For me the best thing about Emma's attitude to international students is the amount of storage space we get, and how easy it is to store huge amounts of stuff during the vacation – something that can be much more difficult at other colleges.

-Another thing that helps when you're alone in a new country is the wonderful atmosphere at Emma â€“ you'll hear it over and over again, but it's true that the college is a really friendly, welcoming environment.
-Freshers' week is full of activities designed to help you make new friends and find your way around, but even beyond that, the welfare provision and pastoral support system mean that college will help you with any problems you might have throughout the year â€“ including the odd bout of homesickness.
+Another thing that helps when you're alone in a new country is the wonderful atmosphere at Emma – you'll hear it over and over again, but it's true that the college is a really friendly, welcoming environment.
+Freshers' week is full of activities designed to help you make new friends and find your way around, but even beyond that, the welfare provision and pastoral support system mean that college will help you with any problems you might have throughout the year – including the odd bout of homesickness.

 ### Daniel Rasbash - AMES - Belgium/France